Leprosy

 Leprosy isn't considered highly contagious.
 It is possible to get leprosy from another person, but it requires repeated and close contact with someone's nose and mouth droplets.
 Adults are less likely to get infected than children.

-How Common Is Leprosy?
+How Common is Leprosy?

 In the United States, leprosy is a rare disease, affecting about 100 Americans yearly.
 Most cases occur in Hawaii, California, and the South.
 However, the number of people diagnosed with leprosy is high in the countries of Africa and AsiaTrusted Source, including the Democratic Republic of the Congo, Bangladesh, Ethiopia, Madagascar, Myanmar, Nepal, Mozambique, Philippines, Somalia, Nigeria, United Republic of Tanzania, Sri Lanka, South Sudan, Indonesia, Brazil, and India.